Best Male Enhancement Pills

 • No 12-month supply available

-ExtenZe’s low costs for supplies of 1-3 months make it our best budget pick (more on its pricing below), but we don’t consider the product to be the best value; if you can afford to spend an additional $20 on a 3-month supply, Male Extra would be a better choice for the budget-conscious.
-(As we described earlier, if you can afford to do it, the most effective approach — from the standpoint of giving the products a change while stretching your dollar as far as possible — is to buy either a two- or three-month supply of male enhancement pills to start.)
+If you can afford to spend an additional $10 on a two-month supply, Male Extra would be a better choice for the budget-conscious.
+(As we described earlier, if you can afford to do it, the most effective approach — from the standpoint of giving the products a chance while stretching your dollar as far as possible — is to buy either a two- or three-month supply of male enhancement pills to start.)

 ExtenZe was one of the first male enhancement pills to gain national attention.
 That was thanks in large part to a television ad campaign that featured some not-so-subtle references to the size of a man’s golf club as a stand-in for penis size and rigidity.